DioxusLabs/dioxus/examples/openid_connect_demo/README.md

 The environment variables in `.cargo/config.toml` must be set in order for this example to work(if this example is just being compiled from the root workspace, the `.cargo/config.toml` from the root workspace must be set as stated in the [Cargo book](https://doc.rust-lang.org/cargo/reference/config.html)).

-Once they are set, you can run `dx serve`
+Once they are set, you can run `dx serve --platform web` or `dx serve --platform desktop`.

 ### Environment variables summary